ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     5
 ```

-Note: if the control keys do not include the ledger one, signature will fail for subnet authorization of
+Note: if the control keys do not include the ledger one, signature will fail for SUBNET authorization of
-chain creation tx, and deploy will fail, with the expected message
+chain creation TX, and deploy will fail, with the expected message

 ```text
 Error: wallet does not contain subnet auth keys exit status 1
 ```

-### Specify specific control keys to be used to sign the chain creation tx
+### Specify Control Keys to be Used to Sign the Chain Creation TX

-After indicating 2 control keys are needed to sign any subnet tx, CLI asks the user
+After indicating 2 control keys are needed to sign any SUBNET TX, CLI asks the user
-to input the specific control keys to be used for the chain creation tx that will be
+to input the specific control keys to be used for the chain creation TX that will be
 generated and signed for deploy.

 ```text